-Having a good no claims bonus can help make your car insurance much cheaper.
-Here’s how it works, how much discount you can get, and whether it’s worth protecting it.
+A good no claims record can help make your car insurance much cheaper.
+Here’s how it works, what discounts you can earn and which provider offers the best bonus.

 If you do make a claim, you may lose some or all of your NCB, unless you’ve paid to protect it.

 Each year you have car insurance in place and don’t make a claim you’ll accrue an extra year of no claims.